Vietnam.vn - Nền tảng quảng bá Việt Nam

 Orders plummeted, workers had little work from the end of 2022.
 But by mid-2023, the company could not create jobs as before.
 As a last resort, the employer had to encourage workers to voluntarily resign.

 "Some weeks I work 4 days, then have 2 weeks off.
-The month I work the most I earn 7-8 million VND, but most of the time I only get 4 million VND," Loan said.
+The month I work the most I earn 7-8 million VND, but most of the time I only get 4 million VND," said Ms. Loan.

 She is entering her 7th month of pregnancy while her 2 children are still in school.
 Her husband is also a worker, working in Binh Xuyen Industrial Park (Vinh Phuc).